mmondelli/reproduceR/README.md

 **1. Access the VM:** Through the Linux terminal (or Power shell in Windows), you must access the directory of the experiment.
 You will see a Vagrantfile now located in this directory.
 This file contains the configuration of the VM created with the pack() function, but you do not have to worry about it, unless you prefer to change some specification.
 Within the directory you must run ```vagrant ssh``` to access the machine.

-**2. Copy the packaged experiment to /home:** Vagrant creates a directory in the VM (/vagrant) that is shared with the directory in the local machine where Vagrant was started (/<experiment directory>).
+**2. Copy the packaged experiment to /home:** Vagrant creates a directory in the VM (/vagrant) that is shared with the directory in the local machine where Vagrant was started (/&lt;experiment directory&gt;).
 Thus, any changes made to /vagrant will be reflected in the local directory.
 Therefore, we advise you to copy the experiment that was packaged in the previous step to the /home of the VM.
 For example:

 ```
 cp /vagrant/<experiment dir>/packrat/bundles/<experiment>.tar.gz /home/vagrant